 - Are the tenants in the property attractive to an incoming purchaser?

-- Are the leases in the property supportive of rental growth and opportunity?
+- Are the leases on the property supportive of rental growth and opportunity?

 - Are the leases in the property professionally prepared by a solicitor and registered on the title?

-- Is the property located in an area where tenants want to be located?
+- Is the property located in an area where tenants want to be?

 - What do the neighbours think of the existing property?

-- What rental types and levels of rental are acceptable in the market and does this property provide them?
+- What rental types and levels are acceptable in the market, and does this property provide them?

-- What comparable properties existing in the area and remain unsold or vacant?
+- What comparable properties exist in the area and remain unsold or vacant?

-- What is the future of the other developments in the area and is there an abundance of development land nearby which will soften the potential price you can achieve?
+- What is the future of the other developments in the area, and is there an abundance of development land nearby that will soften the potential price you can achieve?

 - What are the supply and demand factors for lettable space in the region?

 - What are the historical facts of the property and the building?

-- Are there any environmental issues that can jeopardise the sale?
+- Are there any environmental issues that could jeopardize the sale?

 - Has the building been on the market before, and if so, for how long and at what price or method of sale?

 - What is the best time of year to sell the property?

-- Are there any vacancy factors or short term leases in the property which need to be rectified before moving towards sale?
+- Are there any vacancy factors or short-term leases in the property that must be rectified before moving towards a sale?

-- Given the current building, what is its future life cycle and who will, therefore, be attracted to the building in its potential sale?
+- Given the current asset, what is its future life cycle, and who will be attracted to the property in its potential sale?

-- What is the best way to sell the building in a timely fashion that will achieve the best price?
+- What is the best way to sell the building quickly for the best price?

 - What amount of vendor advertising will you need to impact the market?

 - What is the existing time on market for current sales stock?

-- Have you been able to fully inspect the property and the precinct to completely understand what you are dealing with?
+- Have you fully inspected the property and the precinct to understand what you are dealing with?

-- Have you identified and inspected all property documentation including leases, and titles that are relevant to the property selling?
+- Have you identified and inspected all property documentation, including leases, and titles, relevant to the property’s sale?